 A person denied access to a record has thirty (30) days from the date of the denial to appeal the denial in writing.
 The denial must be presented to the Board of Fire Commissioners.
-The Board shall have ten (10) business days after the receipt of the appeal to decide the appeal.
+The Board shall have ten (10) business days after the receipt of the appeal to make a determination.
 The Board shall provide a written decision to the requestor and shall also notify the Committee on Open Government of the appeal and send a copy of the appeal and the determination to the committee.

-Such copies shall be addressed to:
+Such copies shall be either emailed to coog@dos.ny.gov or addressed and mailed to:

-Committee on Open Government

-Department of State

-One Commerce Plaza

-99 Washington Avenue, Suite 650

-Albany, NY 12231
+Committee on Open Government Department of State One Commerce Plaza 99 Washington Avenue, Suite 650 Albany, NY 12231